bright-sea/webpivottable/README.md

 data, create reports.
 It is also the major client side tool within Microsoft Business Intelligence solution to pivot Microsoft Analysis Service (SSAS) cubes interactively.

-Despite the fact that pivot table have been a cornerstone of Excel, it remains one of the most underutilized tools in the entire Microsoft Office Suite since it is not intuitive enough to be used by normal users and hard to be integrated into other applications by professional developers.
+Despite the fact that pivot table has been a cornerstone of Excel, it remains one of the most underutilized tools in the entire Microsoft Office Suite since it is not intuitive enough to be used by normal users and hard to be integrated into other applications by professional developers.